VA Disability Benefits Paid for Alimony in AZ | Hildebrand Law

 The Arizona Court of Appeals affirmed the spousal maintenance award, the division of property and debts, as well as the modification of spousal maintenance.
 The husband’s appeal challenging the December 11, 2012 order was dismissed.
 The income withholding order directed at the husband’s VA disability benefits was vacated.
 All other trial court orders were affirmed.

 If you need information about VA disability payment for alimony in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona alimony attorneys have over 100 years of combined experience successfully representing clients in alimony cases in Arizona.
+Our Arizona alimony attorneys have decades of combined experience successfully representing clients in alimony cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.